AliceO2Group/QualityControl/doc/ModulesDevelopment.md

 ![alt text](images/Architecture.png)

 The main data flow is represented in blue.
 Data samples are selected by the Data Sampling (not represented) and sent to the QC tasks, either on the same machines or on other machines.
-The tasks produce TObjects, usually histograms, that are merged (if needed) and then checked.
-The checkers output the received TObject along with a quality flag.
-The TObject can be modified by the Checker.
-Finally the TObject and its quality are stored in the repository.
+The tasks produce TObjects encapsulated in a MonitorObject, usually histograms, that are merged (if needed) and then checked.
+The checkers output the received MonitorObject along with a QualityObject.
+The MonitorObject can be modified by the Checker.
+Finally the MonitorObject and the QualityObject(s) are stored in the repository.

 ### DPL